-The Society is monitoring safety, health, and travel guidance from the Centers for Disease Control and Prevention (CDC), the World Health Organization (WHO), and state and local health authorities.
-SOT will continually adjust its processes for the event in accordance with these directives.
+The Society will continue to monitor safety, health, and travel guidance from the Centers for Disease Control and Prevention (CDC), the World Health Organization (WHO), and state and local health authorities and will adjust its processes for the event, as needed, in accordance with these directives.

-In addition to convention center security, SOT employs security personnel to assist before, during, and after the meeting.
+In addition to convention center security, SOT employs security personnel to assist before and during the meeting.
 The personal safety tips outlined below are provided by these security experts.

 The best way to stay safe is to be aware of your surroundings and to avoid situations in which you feel uncomfortable.

 Walk “smart” when you leave the San Diego Convention Center: